lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 To read the logs from the :ref:`multicore_hello_world` sample programmed to the nRF54H20 PDK, complete the following steps:

-1. Connect to the PDK with a terminal emulator (for example, PuTTY) using the following settings:
+1. Connect to the PDK with a terminal emulator (for example, `Serial Terminal from nRF Connect for Desktop`_) using the following settings:

    * Baud rate: 115200
    * 8 data bits